 A few tips:

-- Become an expert thrift store shopper by reading “5 Expert Tips for Better Thrift Store Shopping.”
+- Become an expert thrift store shopper by reading “11 Secrets to Finding Quality Clothing at Thrift Shops.”

 - Find shops that specialize in gently used sports clothing and gear by searching online for a city’s name and “secondhand” gear and sports.